matoakley/b4b-ruby-golf-2022/README.md

 Requirements
 ------------

-Ruby 1.9.3 (any patchlevel, but has to be 1.9.3 so everyone's on a level playing field in terms of language features).
+Ruby 2.2.1 (so everyone's on a level playing field in terms of language features).

 Setup
 -----